 Xavier joined Watsi on May 18th, 2015.
-Five years ago, Xavier became the 1211th member to automatically support a new Watsi patient every month.
-Since then, 4,797 more people have become monthly donors!
-Xavier's most recent donation traveled 8,100 miles to support Naomi, a single mother-of-three from Kenya, to fund a surgery to remove her gallstones.
+Seven years ago, Xavier joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Xavier's most recent donation traveled 8,100 miles to support Tessy, a 4-year-old girl from Kenya, to fund leg surgery so she can walk again.